jacovdbergh/blogh/source/_posts/the-printing-has-started.md

 ---

+This is post #2 on this project, [here's an index of them all.](/blog/landy-index)

+---

 The first step in the build requires 5 plates to be printed for assembly.

 They are taking about 20 hours per plate.